Austin Women's Health Center Blog&Inspiration

 – Varying bodily changes such as aches and pains, thinner skin, or memory problems

-Weighing the Pros and Cons of Hormone Replacement Therapy for Menopause
+Hormone Replacement Therapy for Perimenopause/ Menopause

 Remember, menopause is a natural biological process that mustn’t be terrible!
 There are ways to manage menopause.